cschladetsch/AsmCalculator/Readme.md

-# NASM RPN Parser
+# NASM Calculator

-This project implements a simple mathematical expression parser using NASM (Netwide Assembler) that converts infix notation to Reverse Polish Notation (RPN).
+This project implements a simple calculator using NASM (Netwide Assembler) that evaluates basic arithmetic expressions.
 It's designed to run on WSL/Ubuntu environments.

 ## Features

-- Parses basic arithmetic expressions
+- Evaluates basic arithmetic expressions
 - Supports operators: +, -, *, /
 - Handles operator precedence correctly
-- Outputs the expression in Reverse Polish Notation
+- Outputs the result of the expression

 ## Prerequisites